isomerpages/nparks-naturekakis/_nature-kakis-network/WHAT WE DO.md

 <img style="width: 100%" height="auto" width="100%" src="/images/Brochure/Nature_Kakis_Brochure_A4_2Feb2024_latest.png">
 </div>
 <p>NParks has prepared a non-exhaustive suite of 8 introductory programmes
-to inspire Nature Kakis chapters to kickstart new activities or enhance existing ones in in their communities.</p>
+to inspire Nature Kakis Chapters to kickstart new activities or enhance existing ones in in their communities.</p>
 <p><em>Scroll down to read more about each of the programmes.</em>
 </p>